-An Insured Dependent Child, whose insurance under this Group Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be an Insured Dependent Child while such Insured Dependent Child is and continues to be both:
+A Covered Dependent Child, whose insurance under this Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be a Covered Dependent Child while such Covered Dependent Child is and continues to be both:

 - 1. Incapable of self-sustaining employment by reason of intellectual disability or physical disability; and - 2.
-Chiefly dependent upon the Insured Employee for support and maintenance.
+Chiefly dependent upon You for support and maintenance.

-Proof of the intellectual or physical disability, and dependency must be furnished to Us by the Employer within thirty-one (31) days of the Insured Dependent Child's attainment of the limiting age and subsequently as may be required by Us.
-However, We may not require such proof more frequently than annually after the two-year period following the Insured Dependent Child's attainment of the limiting age.
+Proof of the intellectual or physical disability, and dependency must be furnished to Us by You within thirty-one (31) days of the Covered Dependent Child's attainment of the limiting age and subsequently as may be required by Us.
+However, We may not require such proof more frequently than annually after the two-year period following the Covered Dependent Child's attainment of the limiting age.

-WHEN COVERAGE BECOMES EFFECTIVE FOR NEW ELIGIBLE DEPENDENTS
+WHEN COVERAGE BECOMES EFFECTIVE FOR YOUR DEPENDENTS

-The Covered Person Employee must enroll Eligible Dependents for insurance under this Group Policy.
-Eligible Dependents who are listed in the Insured Employee's application for this Group Policy will be insured under this Group Policy on the Policy Effective Date.
-Eligible Dependents who are acquired after the Policy Effective Date may be insured under this Group Policy as provided under the New Eligible Dependents provision.
+You must enroll Your Dependents for insurance under this Policy.
+Eligible Dependents who are listed Your application for this Policy, and approved by Us, will be covered under this Policy on the Policy Effective Date.
+Eligible Dependents who are acquired after the Policy Effective Date may be covered under this Policy as provided under the New Eligible Dependents provision.